Chronic Fatigue Syndrome (CFS)

 Chronic fatigue syndrome can have a devastating effect on emotional and mental health.
 Even with milder symptoms, the individual may be forced to give up cherished activities, their job and lifestyle, and reassess future plans.
 This loss – of freedom, spontaneity, financial security, hobbies – and the stress put upon personal relationships can be very difficult to adapt to.

-Many CFS sufferers feel ashamed of their condition and guilty that people in their life have had to make sacrifices in order to care for them.
+Many people with CFS feel ashamed of their condition and guilty that people in their life have had to make sacrifices in order to care for them.
 They may feel powerless, and often struggle with self-blame, looking back and wondering what they could have done differently in the past to prevent the condition.

 Frustration and fear are common in those with CFS.
 Attempts to continue with or increase levels of activity may fail, leading to frustration and in turn fear that the condition will never improve.